 California State University, Los Angeles

-She holds an MSW from California State University, Los Angeles and a BA in Political Science from Tufts University.
+Christine holds a Masters in Social Work from California State University, Los Angeles and a Bachelor of Arts from Tufts University in Medford, MA.
 Highlights of her professional experience include working with Eastlake Youth Services, Verdugo Hills Hospital, Homeless Healthcare Los Angeles, Jewish Family Services, and Gateways Hospital & Mental Health Center, where she spent five years as an adolescent psychiatric social worker.
-Currently, Christine runs the mental health counseling program at AMDA College & Conservatory of the Performing Arts in Hollywood, where she sees students on a part-time basis.
+Most recently, Christine ran the Mental Health Counseling program at AMDA College & Conservatory of the Performing Arts in Hollywood, where she continues to serve as a consultant.

 CA License # 29314